How To Sing Higher As A Baritone

 - Placement – learn to control your frequencies by ‘placing‘ your resonance

-- Middle Voice – build the center of your voice to do away with your vocal break
+- Middle Voice – build the centre of your voice to do away with your vocal break

 - Vowel Tuning – This is a MUCH more efficient way of modifying your vowel sounds as you ascend

 - Breath Support – It’s not just about breathing with the diaphragm, you need to learn how to CONTROL your air too!

 - Release, release, release – All the powerful singing techniques in the world won’t help a voice that is ‘holding on’ to chest voice – connecting chest and head voice is actually very easy!

 Most singing approaches aren’t made for the Baritone voice

 This really was the most important thing I learned after so many years of taking both classical AND contemporary singing lessons myself – the reason it’s so hard for baritones like me to learn to sing is that most singing approaches weren’t designed for low voices.
 Placement and Middle Voice aren’t even something that need to be developed by most Tenors, but it’s an absolute cornerstone for a bass voice – and when a coach with a higher voice type says ‘Sing in the masque’, this is actually different to singing in correct placement.
 Placement requires you to LIMIT any excess frequencies that are occurring.

 As one of very few professional baritone singing coaches out there who not only understands the baritone singing range because i AM a baritone, my steps-based approach to breathing, resonance, vowels, placement and diction has been developed with my low voice in mind and really DOES work for any voice type.